sadrasabouri/802.11a/Hardware/README.md

-# Hardware Implementation of 802.11a protocol
+# Hardware Implementation of 802.11a Protocol
 In this Hardware Implementation of IEEE 802.11a Wifi Standard we feature Verilog for our HDL language and Matlab for our high-level testing language.

 Hardware simulations will be also done by Modelsim.